mys-lang/mys/README.rst

 by value to functions and returned by value from functions, just as any C++ program.

-Strings, bytes, tuples, lists, dicts and classes are normally allocated on the heap and managed by `C++ shared pointers`_.
+Strings, bytes, lists, dicts and classes are normally allocated on the heap and managed by `C++ shared pointers`_.
 Objects that are known not to outlive a function are allocated on the stack.

 Reference cycles are not detected and will result in memory leaks.